 Sypris Technologies.
 Through Sypris Technologies, we are a significant supplier of forged and machined components, serving the commercial vehicle, off highway vehicle, recreational vehicle, automotive, industrial and energy markets in North America.
-We have the capacity to produce drive train components including axle shafts, transmission shafts, gear sets, steer axle knuckles, and other components for ultimate use by the leading automotive, truck and recreational vehicle manufacturers, including General Motors Company (GM), Freightliner LLC (Freightliner), Mack Truck (Mack), Navistar International Corporation (Navistar), PACCAR, Inc. (PACCAR), Volvo Truck Corporation (Volvo) and Bombradier Recreational Products (BRP).
+We have the capacity to produce drive train components including axle shafts, transmission shafts, gear sets, steer axle knuckles, and other components for ultimate use by the leading automotive, truck and recreational vehicle manufacturers, including General Motors Company (GM), Freightliner LLC (Freightliner), Mack Truck (Mack), Navistar International Corporation (Navistar), PACCAR, Inc. (PACCAR), Volvo Truck Corporation (Volvo) and Bombardier Recreational Products (BRP).
 We support our customers' strategies to outsource non-core operations by supplying additional components and providing additional value added operations for drive train assemblies.
-We also manufacture high-pressure closures and other fabricated products for oil and gas pipelines.
+We also design and manufacture high-pressure closures and other fabricated products for oil and gas, water pipelines and miscellaneous industrial applications.

 Our manufacturing contracts for the truck components and assemblies markets are often sole-source by part number.
 Part numbers may be specified for inclusion in a single model or a range of models.
-Where we are the solesource provider by part number, we are generally the exclusive provider to our customer of those specific parts for the duration of the manufacturing contract.
+Where we are the sole-source provider by part number, we are generally the exclusive provider to our customer of those specific parts for the duration of the manufacturing contract.